 Finding a good snack in Paris is not so easy, most of them being just like one another, with pervasive kebabs, panini, and crêpes, and, in some areas, really abusive prices.

 Thankfully, Kaza Maza is an exception.
-Located in the very popular area near the Panthéon and Rue de la Montagne Sainte-Geneviève, where many local students and young tourists have nights out, Kaza Maza offers excellent Lebanese sandwiches at decent prices, considering their quality and the area.
+Located in the very popular area near the Panthéon and Rue de la Montagne Sainte-Geneviève, where many local students and young tourists have nights out, Kaza Maza offers excellent Lebanese sandwiches at decent prices (even if they recently raised a bit), considering their quality and the area.

 The sandwich list is divided into three clear sections: meat sandwiches; cheese sandwiches; vegetarian sandwiches (all cheese sandwiches are vegetarian too).
 It’s also possible to have, as an appetizer, just a falafel ball or a meatball and obviously, oriental pastries, like baklavas, are also available.